yunmingzhang17/yunmingzhang17.github.io/python-getting-started.md

 We start by importing the `graphit` module.
 This module has tall the helper functions to compile and invoke Graphit functions.
 We also import the supporting libraries required to load the graph and time the computation.

 We then ask the graphit module to load the GraphIt program we wrote using the `compile_and_load` function.
 We pass to it the path of the file we wrote above.
 This function returns a module that has all the functions we had exported form the GraphIt file.
+Notice that for the path, we have just provided `"pagerank_delta_export.gt"` because the file is in the same directory.
+But you should provide the full path here if it is in a different directory.

 Next we laod the graph in the `scipy.sparse.csr_matrix` format.
 Assuming the graph is stored in the MatrixMarket format, we use the `scipy.io.mmread` function which returns the graph in the `scipy.sparse.coo_matrix` format.
 We convert it to the `csr_matrix` format and store it in the `graph` variable.
 We will be specifying the input graph file name at run time and hence we have used the `sys.argv[1]` as input file name.